kyxap1/starred/README.md

 - [lets-chat](https://github.com/sdelements/lets-chat) - Self-hosted chat app for small teams
 - [anti-adblock-killer](https://github.com/reek/anti-adblock-killer) - Anti-Adblock Killer helps you keep your Ad-Blocker active, when you visit a website and it asks you to disable.
 - [h5ai](https://github.com/lrsjng/h5ai) - HTTP web server index for Apache httpd, lighttpd and nginx.
 - [bootstrap-table](https://github.com/wenzhixin/bootstrap-table) - An extended table to integration with some of the most widely used CSS frameworks.
-(Supports Bootstrap, Semantic UI, Bulma, Material Design, Foundation)
+(Supports Bootstrap, Semantic UI, Bulma, Material Design, Foundation, Vue.js)
 - [mediacenterjs](https://github.com/jansmolders86/mediacenterjs) - A HTML/CSS/Javascript (NodeJS) based Media center

 ## Jsonnet